 In 1985, she graduated from Loyola University New Orleans College of Law with a Juris Doctor.
-After passing the Louisiana State Bar Examination on her first attempt, she practiced for several years with Attorney Rykert Toledano in a general civil and criminal trial practice.
+After passing the Louisiana State Bar Examination on her first attempt, Mary Grace practiced for several years with Attorney Rykert Toledano in a general civil and criminal trial practice.
 She also served as City Attorney and appeared for the City in the Mayor’s Court in Covington.
 In 1995, Mary Grace started her own firm in Mandeville, Louisiana.

 Mary Grace is admitted to the Louisiana State Bar and the United States District Court for the Eastern District of Louisiana.
 She is a licensed Notary Public and a member of the Louisiana State Bar Association and the American Bar Association.

-Mary Grace’s practice is plaintiff-based and strives to facilitate the highest possible recoveries in personal injury and insurance cases as well as wrongful death, products liability, and general tort claims.
+Mary Grace’s practice is plaintiff-based.
+It strives to facilitate the highest possible recoveries in personal injury and insurance cases as well as wrongful death, products liability, and general tort claims.
 Mary Grace has handled litigation in hundreds of bench and jury trials, with several cases resulting in recoveries in excess of millions of dollars for her clients.
 Her focus is justice, and she is dedicated to guiding her clients through the uncertainties of the legal process with dignity, respect, and compassion while fighting aggressively to meet their goals.

-Mary Grace is the proud mother of three college-educated sons, with the youngest scheduled to graduate as a legacy graduate from Loyola University New Orleans College of Law in May 2018.
-She also has three grandchildren.
-Mary Grace is extremely community-oriented and participates in multiple local nonprofit events.
+Mary Grace is the proud mother of three college-educated sons, and 3 grandchildren, with her youngest, Aaron Dylan Knapp having graduated as a legacy graduate from Loyola University New Orleans College of Law in May 2018; now sworn in as a practicing Attorney, and an associate of The Knapp Law firm.

 Throughout her 32 years of practice, Mary Grace has primarily focused her attention on the North Shore and, consequently, is well-recognized in the 22nd Judicial District Court for the Parish of St. Tammany.
-Her aggressive yet compassionate litigation experience has lead to a successful client-based, result-oriented legal practice designed to meet the unique needs of each client.
+Her aggressive yet compassionate litigation experience has led to a successful client-based, result-oriented legal practice designed to meet the unique needs of each client.